michael-lin01/MKS21X-FinalProject/README.md

 BUGS TO FIX: ====================================

 TO DO: ==========================================
+do not update tilenumber when reaching the center tile, debug by testing blue or green
-fix dieRollManipulate so that u cant go to 900 die rolls lmao update game description update instructions for using run.sh and stuff
++ when 3 players done, end the game automatically by clearing screen fix dieRollManipulate so that u cant go to 900 die rolls lmao update game description update instructions for using run.sh and stuff